jedwards1211/meteor-webpack-react/README.md

   * or you can use `url-loader` to `require` an image file and get a URL to stick in an `<img>` tag

+## How it works

+The `meteor` directory contains a `.prod` folder that is hidden for dev mode and unhidden (renamed to `prod`) for prod mode.

+In prod mode, only meteor is running, and it gets the webpack bundle via the soft link `meteor/prod/client/main.js`.
+The React prod build is also in that folder, and the bundle gets it via a Webpack alias to a script that simply does `export default window.React`.
+(I should change this soon, since I figured out how to recreate the prod build from the npm package using UglifyJS and Webpack's `DefinePlugin`.

+In dev mode, both webpack-dev-server and meteor run simultaneously on different ports (9090 and 3000, respectively).
+A script in `index.html` detects if the prod bundle has been loaded, and if not, inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
+React from npm is built into the bundle in dev mode.

 ### Windows note

 `meteor/.prod/client/main.js` is a soft link to `../../../webpack/dist/bundle.js`.
 I don't know